Step 1: Apply for Admission

 Depending on the courses previously taken, the Accuplacer test or ACT scores may be required.
 Normally, previously earned credit in a college level English and Math or having an earned degree waives any testing requirement.
 Please see the Admissions Office for your personalized testing requirements.

 New, Degree seeking students

 Under age 21...

 should take the ACT exam and have the official scores sent to Jackson State.
-Only ACT test scores taken within the last three years, may be used for placement purposes.
+Only ACT test scores taken within the last five years, may be used for placement purposes.
 For more information about the ACT, visit www.act.org.

 21 and over...

 with no prior college credit take the ACCUPLACER test.
 This exam assesses your skills in reading, math and writing.
 Check for ACCUPLACER test dates and times.